Fractures

 Here are some of the symptoms of a fracture:

-• Immobility of the body part
+• Immobility of the injured area

 • Bruising and swelling of the skin over the bone